jbillo/lambda-website-monitor/README.md

 # lambda-website-monitor
-Yet another tool to monitor (non-AWS) websites using AWS Lambda
+Yet another tool to monitor (non-AWS) websites using AWS Lambda, CloudWatch and CloudFormation

 ## Background
 There are *a lot* of tutorials out there discussing how you can monitor website uptime using a simple Lambda function.